Our air fryer chicken tenders recipe can help you recreate exactly what you love, but minus all the grease.

 Preheat the air fryer to 350°F (skip if you’re making chicken tenders to freeze).

-In another bowl, mix 1 cup breadcrumbs with 0.25 oz parmesan, 1 tbsp parsley, and 1/2 tbsp melted butter.
-Crack 2 small eggs into another bowl.
+In another plate, mix 1 cup breadcrumbs with 0.25 oz parmesan, 1 tbsp parsley, and 1/2 tbsp melted butter.
+Crack 2 small eggs into another plate.

 Coat the seasoned chicken in 2 tbsp flour.
 Dip each piece into the eggs, then the breadcrumbs, then eggs one more time, and the breadcrumbs again.
 Place the coated pieces on a plate.